Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Analysis

-(1)~When we exchange Davinci-003 as the proposition and ChatGPT as the opposition, FORD still outperforms \texttt{Syn-Soft}, \texttt{Syn-Hard}, or any single LLM, achieving similar results with the original debate order.
-This proves that our formal debate framework is not sensitive to the order of the debate.
+(1)~When we exchange Davinci-003 as the proponent and ChatGPT as the opponent, FORD still outperforms \texttt{Col-S}, \texttt{Col-H}, and corresponding single LLMs, yielding similar results to the original debate order.
+This further supports the earlier findings are not sensitive to the debate order.

-(2)~In the first two rounds of both settings, the decreases of \texttt{INCON} after the round of Davinci-003 are larger than that after the round of ChatGPT.
-This is mainly because ChatGPT is a dialogue LLM while Davinci-003 is a text completion LLM, which makes ChatGPT a bit stronger in debates than Davinci-003.
+(2)~Reversing the debate order of ChatGPT \& Davinci-003 reduces performance but speeds up the convergence of \texttt{INCON}.
+It is due to Davinci-003 being a text completion model, initializing debates with Davinci-003 might mislead the whole debate.

-\section{Case Study}
+\subsection{Case Study}

-To intuitively investigate how the debate process can improve the inter-consistency between LLMs and enhance the interpretability of commonsense reasoning, we provide one example output from the unified debate framework.
+To intuitively investigate how FORD improves the inter-consistency and enhances the interpretability, we present an example output by FORD.

-As shown in Debate~\ref{debate:anli}, the proposition~(ChatGPT) hold the stance that option (A) is more plausible while the opposition~(Davinci-003) supposed option (B) is better.
-The proposition pointed out that the key to this question is the ``old yearbook''.
-The opposition eventually conceded to the proposition.
+In Debate~\ref{debate:anli}, the proponent~(ChatGPT) holds the stance that option (A) is more plausible while the opponent~(Davinci-003) supposes option (B) is better.
+The proponent pointed out that the key to this question is the ``\textit{old yearbook}''.
+The opponent eventually conceded to the proponent.
 Through this debate, one LLM can supply the aspects that the other LLM overlooked, resulting in more convincing interpretability and accurate decision.